LaneDewald/MiniProject2LaneDewald/README.md

 ## Output

-This should create 5 graphs in Charts for the 2D data frames from Pandas
+This should create 5 graphs in Charts for the 2D data frames from Pandas with fake statistics with states and the amount of homes that have 1000Mbps+ internet

 ## Authors